open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 - A series of `{name}` metric points that contain all attributes of the histogram point recorded as labels.
-Additionally, a label, denoted as `le` is added denoting a bucket boundary, and having its value be the stringified floating point value of bucket boundaries, starting form lowest to highest, and all being non-negative.
+Additionally, a label, denoted as `le` is added denoting a bucket boundary, and having its value be the stringified floating point value of bucket boundaries, starting from lowest to highest, and all being non-negative.
 The value of each point is the sum of the count of all histogram buckets up the the boundary reported in the `le` label.
   These points will include a single exemplar that falls within `le` label and